Yuanhy1997/GenBioEL/readme.md

-This repository is for our \textit{NAACL 2022} work:
+This repository is for our **NAACL 2022** work:

-Generative Biomedical Entity Linking via Knowledge Base-Guided Pre-training and Synonyms-Aware Fine-tuning
+*Generative Biomedical Entity Linking via Knowledge Base-Guided Pre-training and Synonyms-Aware Fine-tuning*

 If interested, please cite: